eshnaidm/portfolio/MyLittleFarm.md

 After that, the player is teleported onto the bus, the screen darkens, and then the player appears on the other person's farm near the bus NPC.

-## Events

-1) Drought (summer, autumn) - Reduces passive income from crops by 50%.
-To remove this effect, the player needs to provide a bucket of water to each NPC near the garden beds.
-2) Morning dew (summer, spring) - Increasing grass cutting income by 25%
-3) Blossoming (spring, summer) - Increasing crops passive income by 50%
-4) Muck (spring, summer, autumn) -  The player becomes dirty, every NPC will refuse to engage in conversation until they immerse themselves in water and clean up.
-5) Drowned (spring, summer, autumn) -  If the player stays in the water for too long, they become drowned.
-To remedy this, they need to spend some time out of the water.
-6) Bustle (spring, summer) - Animals producing products in x2 speed, increasing their passive income by 50%.
-7) Famine (year-round) - Animals become hungry, ceasing product production and reducing passive income by 50%.
-To rectify this, the player needs to provide a bowl of food to every NPC near them.
-8) Flu (winter) - if the player is outdoors, there is a chance of getting the Flu event (formula with muck, NPCs don't interact with the player).
-To remove: enter the house, spend 4 in-game hours in the house (10 minutes real-time).
-9) Claustrophobia works the same way as the flu, but if the player is indoors.
-To remove, stand outside for 4 in-game hours.
-10) Hoarfrost (winter) - grass gives x3 money.
-Can drop from 4 a.m. to 12 p.m. in real life (same as morning dew, but in winter).
-11) Malfunction (year-round) - a random production branch breaks, the event does not stack.
-Completely stops a specific production.
-The debuff is fixed if the player takes a wrench from the granny and clicks on the NPC.
-12) Taxation (year-round) - once every 30 hours of online play, 40% of the balance will be deducted from the player.
-13) Hour of Reckoning (year-round) - The player needs to pay 10x of his passive income to continue playing.
-14) Productivity (year-round) - increases processing speed and plant production speed by 20%.
-15) Strike (year-round) - reduces processing and plant production speed by 50%.
-To get rid of the event, talk to NPCs in a randomly set order.

-(Trying to talk to an NPC out of turn will make them send you away, for example: "I don't want to talk to you until you settle things with others.")

 ## Items

 **Axe (Tree cutting)** - issued immediately.